Hallowman3000/my-portfolio/README.md

 The script.js file, linked at the end, will contain JavaScript to handle weather data fetching and updating the UI.

 WEATHER.
 CSS
+The stylesheet sets a general style and uses two Google Fonts: 'Open Sans' and 'Roboto'.
+The weather dashboard layout is designed to be visually appealing and responsive.
+Styles are applied to various sections including the weather input, current weather display, and weather cards.
+Custom styling and transitions are used for hover effects and focus states.
+The footer is styled to stay at the bottom and span the full width of the page